KashifMalik777/Calorie-surplus-calculator-in-Python/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue if you have any suggestions or improvements.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-If you have any questions or feedback, please contact me at yourname@example.com.
+If you have any questions or feedback, please contact me at md.kashif123490@gmail.com.